 At a minimum, marketers should be sure to understand how expenses for campaign types that trigger deferred expense recognition - like trade shows - are treated by finance.
 Failing to do so could lead to significant underspend in certain quarters (i.e. you thought you were accruing event expenses but you weren’t) and significant overspend in others (i.e. all the expenses for an event hit at once, and you thought you’d already paid for them).

-Understanding expense treatment for your budget is not just a CMO responsibility - all marketers running campaigns (especially events) and spending the company’s money need to have a keen sense of how their investments are accounted for.
+Understanding marketing expense management for your budget is not just a CMO responsibility - all marketers running campaigns (especially events) and spending the company’s money need to have a keen sense of how their investments are accounted for.

 Roll-forward vs Use-it-or-Lose-It